anoxic83/SWOS_OO_GUI/readme.md

 # Release
 Unpack 7z file and copy all files from folder swos to directory where is swos-port-Release.exe file.

-# Configuration
-To configuration competition use swscc.xml located in plugins folder.

-Warning!
-More than 2 division by nation is not supported yet.

 # Changes Log